 CAMPAIGN FINANCE & FAIR MAPS

 In a well-functioning election system, I believe voters are the ultimate term limit.
 However, for that to work, we must have fair maps and equitable campaign finance rules, neither of which currently exist in Illinois.
-I support the efforts to limit partisan redistricting and putting term limits on the ballot so the voters can decide.
+I support the efforts to limit partisan redistricting and put the people back in charge.